BigStepIdiomas/bigstepidiomas.github.io/pages-field-sre-faq.md

 sudo gpasswd -a <user> docker    # Add the user to the 'docker' group for Docker access
 ```

-- This one-liner achieves the same result:
+- You can achieve the same result with this convenient one-liner:

 ```bash
 sudo adduser <user> && sudo usermod -aG docker <user>
 ```
 <br>
-> Please note that the one-liner doesn't give explicit sudo permissions to the user.
-The user will have to enter their password when using sudo for administrative tasks.
-If you wish to give the user passwordless sudo access, you should modify the sudoers file accordingly.
-Keep in mind that granting passwordless sudo access should be done with caution and only for trusted users.
+> 💡 While the one-liner sets up the user with sudo and Docker access, it does not grant explicit passwordless sudo permissions.
+If you want to provide passwordless sudo access, you'll need to modify the sudoers file accordingly.
+However, please exercise caution when granting passwordless sudo access, and only do so for trusted users.
+Security should always be a top priority!
 <br>

 ### Generate an SSH key:
-- To generate an <SSH> key for secure communication, you can use the `ssh-keygen` command.
-It is recommended to use the `Ed23519` key type for improved security.
+- To generate an **SSH** key for secure communication, use the ssh-keygen command.
+For improved security, it is recommended to use the Ed25519 key type.

 ```bash
 ssh-keygen -t ed25519 -C "<name>@doxhut.xyz"
 ```

 - Replace <name> with your desired identifier, email, or any other information you wish to associate with the key.
-This command will create an `Ed23519` SSH key pair, consisting of a private key (id_ed23519) and a public key (id_ed23519.pub).
+This command will create an **Ed25519** SSH key pair, consisting of a private key (id_ed25519) and a public key (id_ed25519.pub).
 The public key can be shared with remote servers or services you want to authenticate with.

-Ensure you keep the private key secure and do not share it with others.
+> 💡 Remember to keep the private key secure and avoid sharing it with others.
+Security is crucial!

-### TLDR command to delete a user:
+### TLDR Command to Delete a User:

-**Userdel** is a command used to remove a user account or remove a user from a group in Linux systems.
-Note that all commands must be executed as root.
+The <userdel> command is used to remove a user account or remove a user from a group in Linux systems.
+Please note that all commands must be executed as root.

-More information about <userdel> can be found in the [manual page](https://manned.org/userdel).
+For more information about <userdel>, refer to the [manual page](https://manned.org/userdel).

 To remove a user:
 - Remove a user: